Gene Gutchë

-Gene Gutchë (born Romeo Maximilian Eugene Ludwig Gutschë; 3 July 1907, Berlin – 15 November 2000, White Bear Lake, Minnesota) was a German composer active primarily in America.
+Gene Gutchë (born Romeo Maximilian Eugene Ludwig Gutschë; 3 July 1907, Berlin – 15 November 2000, White Bear Lake, Minnesota) was a German composer active primarily in the United States.

 Gutchë earned degrees in business and economics but also studied piano with Ferruccio Busoni.
-In 1925 he moved to the United States, working in both fields.
+In 1925 he moved to the U.S., working in both fields.
 In the 1950s he attended graduate school in music at the University of Minnesota and the University of Iowa, studying under Philip Greeley Clapp and settling in Minneapolis.
 He withdrew his early compositions at this time.
 While much of his work is neo-Romantic, he also experimented with polytonality, serialism, and microtones.

 Gutchë also published two books, Music of the People (1968) and Come Prima (1970).